-SNAP is collaborating with the Alaska Department of Transportation to develop a point precipitation frequency tool using state-of-the-art climate projections to better understand the future of precipitation trends across Alaska.
+SNAP collaborated with the Alaska Department of Transportation to develop a point precipitation frequency tool using state-of-the-art climate projections to better understand the future of precipitation trends across Alaska.
 This is critical to maintaining transportation infrastructure across the state, and in designing new projects to be resilient to a changing climate.

-Problems that this work addresses
+Problems addressed by this work

 SNAP Contact: Nancy Fresco

-Project Status: Ongoing
+Project Status: Completed

 - Alaska Dept of Transportation